Release date June 22, 2026 (FCA)

 Remote Pilots can now change geofence enforcement states during flight when operational requirements change.

-Remote Pilots can make changes to geofencing during flight in three ways:
+Remote Pilots can make changes to geofencing during flight by taking one of the following actions:

 Examples include: